 - Personal contact information

-- Your residential history for the past 5 years
+- Residential history for the past five years

 A Volunteer National Police Check will detail any disclosable court outcomes or pending charges incurred across all Australian police jurisdictions.
 This might include: